 Type of Course

-The course you choose is an important criterion to decide what the average cost of studying in USA looks like.
+The course you choose is an important criterion to decide what the average cost of studying and living in USA looks like.
 So, if you go for an MBA from Harvard Business School, then, you would be spending 74,000 USD approx (53,00,000 INR) on tuition as per the Annual Cost of Attendance published by Harvard Business School.
 But if you are opting for a bachelor’s degree or master’s degree from an institution like CalTech, then, you would be spending around an estimated amount of 45,000 USD (32,27,000 INR) on grounds of being an international student as per Caltech.

 Choosing a City

+One of the major factors contributing to cost of living in USA depends upon the state or location you are planning to study in.
 If you are relocating to a city in the country which is sought-after because of the geography or the kind of options available for education or employment, then, be prepared to spend large sums of money because managing the cost of studying in USA especially in a renowned city would not be an affordable decision to make.
 So, if you are moving to cities like New York City, San Francisco, Honolulu, Boston, Massachusetts, Washington, Oakland, San Jose, San Diego, then, it will definitely increase your cost of living.
 But at the same time, you can apply for scholarships or fellowships as per the respective universities or courses to qualify for financial aid which will further help you balance your costs.

 Cost of Living in USA for International Students